-Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair and gurney service.
-Call the SCAN Transportation Department at 1-844-714-2218 to schedule a ride.
+Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair and 72 hours in advance for gurney service.
+Call

 \$0 copayment for each one-way ride.